initMayday/declarages/README.md

 - RemovePathConfirmation:  Will ask you to remove the creation of the path at the specified directory (bool: true / false)
 - SuperuserCommand: Prepends the command to the bash commands that the program runs (string: eg. "sudo", "doas")
 - RandomActivationMessage: Enables or disables the random message upon running the program to purchase a license (bool: true / false)
-- Licensed: Bool you set to mark the program as licensed, disables activation message if true (bool: true / false) - Same functionality-wise to RandomActivationMessage
+- Purchased: Nudge to purchase the program, if it is useful to you.
+This is purely visual and the program never reads this variable.
 - Cores: List the cores you want to use & run, see the options for cores below (string: array)

 **Pacman Core**
 ```lua